Unforgiven (1999): Main event matches

 Triple H won the Six-Pack Challenge for the vacated WWF Championship at Unforgiven.

 The main event was a Six-Pack Challenge for the vacated WWF Championship.
 The match was contested between Triple H, The Rock, Mankind, Kane, Big Show and British Bulldog.
 Jim Korderas refereed the match.
-Stone Cold Steve Austin served as the special outside enforcer.
+"Stone Cold" Steve Austin served as the special outside enforcer.
 The Rock and Bulldog started the match as the legal men.
 The match went back and forth with all six competitors being tagged into the match throughout the match.
 During the match, all the striking referees interfered in the match and insulted Jim Korderas.
-Mankind then stuffed a smelly sweat sock down The Rock’s throat, and all the wrestlers hit their finishing moves until Big Show removed Triple H, The Rock, Bulldog, and Kane out of the ring and chokeslammed Mankind.
+Mankind then stuffed a smelly sweat sock down The Rock's throat, and all the wrestlers hit their finishing moves until Big Show removed Triple H, The Rock, Bulldog, and Kane out of the ring and chokeslammed Mankind.
 Big Show had nearly won the match as Korderas counted to 2 until the striking referees pulled out Korderas and attacked him outside the ring.
 Austin chased away the attacking referees and took over Korderas' position to officiate the match.
 The Rock hit Triple H with a Rock Bottom and a People's Elbow and pinned Triple H. However, as Austin counted to 2, Big Show pulled him outside the ring.
 Bulldog hit The Rock with a chair, allowing Triple H to hit The Rock with a Pedigree.
 Austin attacked Bulldog with the chair and counted 3 for Triple H to make him the new WWF Champion.
 After the match, Triple H taunted Austin with the WWF Championship belt, causing Austin to hit Triple H with a Stone Cold Stunner.

 Aftermath

 After Triple H won the Six-Pack Challenge for the vacant WWF Championship at Unforgiven, The Rock wrestled Triple H in a match for the title on the September 27 episode of Raw is War.
 However, the match ended in a no contest after interference by the British Bulldog.
-This earned Bulldog a title match with Triple H on the September 30 episode of SmackDown!, but the special guest referee Rock left the match.
-Bulldog began his villainous turn by costing Rock a title match against Triple H in a Steel Cage match at Rebellion.
-This led to a match between Rock, and Bulldog at No Mercy, which Rock won.
-On the other hand, Stone Cold Steve Austin was made the number one contender for the WWF Championship.
+This earned Bulldog a title match with Triple H on the September 30 episode of SmackDown!, but the special guest referee The Rock left the match.
+Bulldog began his villainous turn by costing The Rock a title match against Triple H in a Steel Cage match at Rebellion.
+This led to a match between The Rock and Bulldog at No Mercy, which The Rock won.
+On the other hand, "Stone Cold" Steve Austin was made the number one contender for the WWF Championship.
 At No Mercy, Triple H defeated Austin in an Anything Goes match to retain the WWF Championship.